Tea-n-Tech/chia-tea/docs/quick_start.md

 ## How to configure Chia-Tea?

-All configurations are stored in a `config.yml` file.
-All cli tools use this config and search by default for a file `~/.chia_tea/config/config.yml`.
-Command line tools can also specify the path to the config by using the `--config` option.
 To create a config simply run:

 ```
 chia-tea config init
 ```

-The config file is created under `~/chia_tea/config/config.yml` if no filepath is specified.
-Then you can for example start the copy tool with:
+All configurations are stored in a `config.yml` file.
+Every cli tools uses this config and searches by default for a file `~/.chia_tea/config/config.yml`.
+You can get the path to the config by running

 ```
-chia-tea start copy
+chia-tea config location
 ```

+If you create the config in another location, you can also specify the path to the config by using the `--config` option for every start command.

+After creating the config and possibly adapting it, you can start processes as listed below.

 ## How to start the copy tool?